cartheur/ideal/README.md

 See how this problem fits nicely with the constructivist learning challenge (introduced in the readings in §3.6): learning to interpret sensorimotor interactions as consisting of performing experiments on an external reality, and to interpret the results of these experiments as information about that reality.

 The rest of this section presents the first-step towards addressing this challenge.
-We will develop this question further in the next lesson.
+We will develop this question further in the next.

 ## Recursively learning composite interactions